mlai22/6TBSPs/README.md

                         scoring matrix: BLOSUM45, BLOSUM62 (default), BLOSUM80
 ```

+## Generate Test Results

+The following commands will help you reproduce our test outputs.
+See ['test/'](test/) for details.

 <!-- LICENSE -->
 ## License
 Distributed under the GNU General Public License v3.0.
 See [`LICENSE`](LICENSE) for more information.